PartSAM: A Scalable Promptable Part Segmentation Model Trained on Native 3D Data: Appendix

-\textbf{Training.} During training, we simulate the interactive segmentation process as follows: For each ground-truth foreground mask, we first sample the prompt point from the foreground region, selecting points whose distance to the background falls within the bottom third of the total distance range.
+During training, we simulate the interactive segmentation process as follows: For each ground-truth foreground mask, we first sample the prompt point from the foreground region, selecting points whose distance to the background falls within the bottom third of the total distance range.
 After obtaining the predicted masks, we iteratively sample subsequent prompt points by selecting the furthest points within the error regions (i.e., the areas where the predicted and ground-truth masks differ).
 This process is repeated 9 times per mask.
-The parameter $\lambda$ to balance the triplet loss is set to $0.5$.
+We set $\alpha = 2$ and $\lambda = 0.5$.
 A comprehensive data augmentation strategy is employed to improve model robustness by introducing controlled variations in geometry, appearance, and scale.
 The augmentation pipeline includes random rotations, scaling, flipping, and center shifting of the point cloud, as well as chromatic transformations such as auto contrast, translation, and jitter.
 Overall, PartSAM is trained using the AdamW optimizer for $250k$ iterations with a batch size of $4$ on $8$ NVIDIA H20 GPUs.
 The learning rate is initialized at $5 \times 10^{-4}$ and decayed by a factor of $0.7$ every $50k$ iterations.